-Operating a yard ramp is easy.
-To position it, simply move it up against a loading dock or a semi trailer.
-Key aspects of yard ramp operation are: offloading, moving, positioning, securing, using, storing, and onloading.
-Yard ramps were designed to be used with forklifts and one is integral to the operation of your yard ramp.
+Setting up and operating a portable yard ramp can seem straightforward, but it’s worth taking a moment to review best practices to ensure safe and efficient operation.
+Key aspects of safe yard ramp operation are: offloading, moving, positioning, securing, using, storing, and onloading.
+Yard ramps were designed to be used with forklifts, so having access to one is integral to the operation of your yard ramp.

 Offloading the Yard Ramp from a Flat Bed Truck